pvogel2/famtree/readme.txt

 The block itself does not support access restricitons, this can be achieved by using one of the several avilailable WP plugins.

-The plugin creates a dedicated role named 'pedigree' with custom capabilities to read and write stored family trees.
+The plugin creates a dedicated role named 'famtree' with custom capabilities to read and write stored family trees.
 The administrator role also is extended with this capabilities.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/pedigree` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/famtree` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==